-- Each group member may bring a written piece up to three pages in length for the group to critique.
+- Prepare a written piece up to three pages in length for the group to critique.
 This may be a complete piece, such as a devotion or short article (or multiple, if within the allotted pages), or it may be an excerpt of a longer piece, such as a novel.
 For excerpts, be prepared to briefly put the piece in context.

 - Bring your best work.
 Proofread and edit the piece prior to the critique.

-- Bring sufficient copies for all group members, approximately ten.
+- Bring sufficient copies for all group members, approximately six to eight.

-- Please indicate if you wish to have your work critiqued by handing out your manuscript upon arrival or during announcements.
+- Indicate if you wish to have your work critiqued by handing out your manuscript upon arrival or during announcements.

 - Each piece is given approximately fifteen minutes to critique.

-- Members will have two minutes to write notes on their copies after the piece has been read aloud.
+- Members will take a minute to write notes on their copies after the piece has been read aloud.
 After the oral critique, these copies will be returned to the author, so write legibly and include useful comments.
 Be sure to write your name on the copy so the author can contact you with any further questions.

 - The remainder of the allotted time will be used for oral critiques of the piece.
 The president will choose a person to begin the critiques (usually a person to one side of the author), and then each successive member in the circle will have an opportunity to critique, as time permits.